lindsayad/markdown-notebooks/petsc-notes.md

 As evidenced in PCApplyBAorAB, the Jacobian matrix multiplication with the vector is explicitly done!
 And then the preconditioner is applied in the case of left preconditioning.

+# 1/10/17

+Ok, the key petsc example to look at is indeed example 7 in examples/tutorials.
+This demonstrates how to set a different function for matrix-free differencing.
+Ugh, so much effort and it's in front of my nose.

+# 1/11/17

+Ok, the function I set will be called with these arguments:
+(*ctx->func)(ctx->funcctx,U,F)

+The function context is set with the last argument to `MatMFFDSetFunction`.
+For us this should be the PetscNonlinearSolver.